luau-lang/luau/rfcs/constrained-generics.md

 This adds unusual syntax, as well as adding to the complexity of the language.

+This also doesn't address how this should be approached around type packs.

 ## Alternatives

 Do nothing, and use the `assert(type(T) == T)` syntax, though this creates extra bytecode.